shijingl/NBA-Players/README.md

 ```
 > https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip
 ```
-Run vagrant up
-Run vagrant ssh.
+1. Run vagrant up, and then Run vagrant ssh.
 If you can successfully log in, then you are good.
 2. Install Python 2.7.12
 ```
 https://www.python.org/download/releases/2.7/